How to Connect to a Docker Container

 docker container run --name my_nginx -d -p 8080:80 nginx

-List the containers to make sure the “my_nginx” container runs:
+List the containers to make sure the “my_nginx” container is running:

 docker container ls